April 2026: Ich war beim velo.fm-Podcast eingeladen – Thema: Das Transcontinental Race (in German)

 • Finish closing: 8.
 August 2026 – end of day. i.e. ca. 20 days total time

-• Usual TCR rules: Free route (all riders plan their own), self-supported (no cooperation, no outside assistance), single stage time-trial (clock runs through)
+• Usual TCR rules: Free route (all riders plan their own), self-supported (no cooperation, no outside assistance), single stage time-trial (clock runs through, no set stages)

 • 4 Checkpoints incl. fixed parcours to tackle: Flam (Norway), Tatras Mountains (Slowakia), Sarajevo Bob Sled (Bosnia), Leskovik (Albania)